Who Will Islam Makhachev Fight Next? Betting Odds Revealed

 Now, as Dana White has expressed interest in this matchup, the betting odds of -125 signal Oliveira as the favorite to face Makhachev next.

-This trilogy fight could settle the score between these two formidable lightweights, providing the UFC community with a thrilling bout.
+This rematch could settle the score between these two formidable lightweights, providing the UFC community with a thrilling bout.

 Justin Gaethje Has 22% Chance to be Makhacheve’s Next Fight